triwjy/golang-module-intro/readme.md

 ## Upgrading module

 To release a new version of your module, you just need to create a new git tag.

+- edit your code
+- git add & git commit your code
+- git push
+- git tag <new version>
+- git push origin <new version>

+## Upgrading dependency

+After the module is upgraded, it is time to update the dependency from the app side.
+It is as easy as editing the tag version inside the go.mod for that dependency, then execute `go get`

+## Major upgrade

+Major upgrade is usually happen because there's a change in our code that's causing it not backward compatible.
+If this cannot be avoided, the best strategy is to change the module name (for example by adding `/v2` as suffix).